Krakenfall/krakenfall.github.io/_posts/2017-06-24-what-is-devops.md

 *   PluralSight: [Continuous Monitoring: The Big Picture](https://app.pluralsight.com/library/courses/continuous-monitoring-big-picture)
 *   PluralSight: [Implementing DevOps in the Real World](https://app.pluralsight.com/library/courses/implementing-devops-real-world)

-    *Note: If you don’t have PluralSight, I highly recommend using.
+    *Note: If you don’t have PluralSight, I highly recommend using it.
 It has a ton of great classes on software and best practices.*

     <br>
     <br>